PrasannaSAili5216/PrasannaSAili5216/README.md

 - 👀 I’m interested in Artificial intelligence and Machine Learning
 - 🌱 I’m currently learning Artificial intelligence and Machine Learning
 - 💞️ I’m looking to collaborate on Cyber security
-- 📫 How to reach me through LinkedIn profile
+- 📫 How to reach me through Finding recruiters
 - 😄 Pronouns: Prasu
 - ⚡ Fun fact: I comfortable with anyone 😜